ziirish/burp-ui/docs/docker.rst

    defaults to 5337.
  - **BURPUI_GID** - gid of the *burpui* group you want to map in your host.
 It defaults to 5337.
+ - **BURPUI_PLUGINS** - Directory where to look for plugins.
+It defaults to none which means no plugins will be loaded.
+ - **BURPUI_WS_WORKERS** - How many WebSocket servers to spawn.
+Defaults to the number of CPU cores/sockets/threads found.
+ - **BURPUI_RP_SCHEME** - HTTP Scheme to set for the reverse-proxy.
+If you are behind a reverse-proxy that provides SSL, you should set this to *https* which is the default value.
  - **BURP_CLIENT_CONFIG** - Specify the path of the burp client configuration file to use for the `Burp-UI`_ client.
 It defaults to "/tmp/burp.conf".
 It means you won't have access to it outside of the container.
 It is intended